Standard Disclaimer

 1. Agency: If a competent authority determines that Company is acting as an “agent,” Company shall be deemed a single agent, acting only for the Seller and not the Buyer.
 Company does not represent the Buyer and shall not be deemed as a “dual agent.”

 2. Full Disclosure: Under applicable law, the buyer and the seller of a business are each required to fully and fairly disclose to the other any, and all, information which is known to that party, or reasonably should be known, and which may or will be material to the other party’s decision to enter into the transaction.
 An agent must fully disclose all relevant information known to the agent to the party or parties that the agent represents.
-An agent, whether acting only for one party or as a dual agent, must make the same such disclosures to the other party, or to the other party’s agent, and cannot withhold any material information which such agent may know or, in the exercise of reasonable diligence, should discover.
+An agent, whether acting only for one party or as a dual agent, must make the same such disclosures to the other party, or the other party’s agent, and cannot withhold any material information which such agent may know or, in the exercise of reasonable diligence, should discover.

 3. Price and Valuation: There is an exception to the rule that a dual agent must disclose all information in their possession.
 In representing both seller and buyer, the agent may not, without the express permission of the respective party, disclose to the other party that the seller will accept a price less than the asking price or that the buyer will pay a price greater than the price offered, even though there otherwise might be a duty to do so.